patofoto/Demon_Klipper_Essentials_Unified/Documentation/INSTALL_INSTRUCTIONS/General _Setup_For_All_Printers/INSTALL_INSTRUCTIONS.md

 `override_home_power_safety` = leave this set false unless you need a high homing current.
 Damage may result if used improperly!

-`soft_home_power` = This is the power level to reduce the X Y axis down to while homing.
+`home_power` = This is the power level to reduce the X Y axis down to while homing.
 Normally 0.6-0.7 is good

 `pre_home_lift` = Set height to lift the toolhead prior to homing if axes are not enabled & homed.
 Range of 0-20mm